Sebazzz/SDammann.WebApi.Versioning/README.md

 There is also a [Nuget package](https://nuget.org/packages/SDammann.WebApi.Versioning) available.

 ### New testing version
 There is a new rewritten version being developed which offers more extensibility.
 Please check the   [vnext](https://github.com/Sebazzz/SDammann.WebApi.Versioning/tree/vnext) branch.
-The documentation has not been finalized yet nor a prerelease package has been pushed, but based on [this file](https://github.com/Sebazzz/SDammann.WebApi.Versioning/blob/vnext/src/SDammann.WebApi.Versioning.Tests/Integration/IntegrationTestManager.cs#L54) you should be able to get it working with your project.
+The documentation has not been finalized yet nor a prerelease package has been pushed, but based on [the README](https://github.com/Sebazzz/SDammann.WebApi.Versioning/blob/vnext/README.md) you should be able to get it working with your project.